Support Services

 Police

 In most states and territories there are specialist sexual assault squads that deal with crimes of sexual assault.
 If you need to contact the police about a sexual assault please look for information on your local sexual assault team.
+Contacting a police sexual assault squad can mean that you are dealing with a police officer that has particular expertise in sexual assault prevention.
 Some of the teams include:

 - Victoria: There are 29 Sexual Offences and Child Abuse Investigation Teams (SOCIT), to find the one closet to you click here